 Today is a good time to be a woman looking to get into computer science.
 Computers are a part of everyday life now and are becoming more critical each year.
 And the recent uptick in efforts to increase women’s share in computer science has resulted in unprecedented opportunities.
-There are more computer science scholarships for women today than ever before, and you can take advantage of them to get your new career off the ground.
+There are more scholarships for women in computer science today than ever before.
+And you can take advantage of them to get your new career off the ground.

-We’ve put together this article to help you find the perfect computer science scholarship for your needs.
+We’ve assembled this article to help you find the perfect computer science scholarship for your needs.
 In our guide, you’ll find out about the best scholarships from private companies.
-We also give you information on some fantastic scholarships available through specific schools that you can use to start your computer science career off right.
-School can be expensive, so why not have someone else pick up as much of the bill as possible?
-We’ll show you how.
+We also give you information on some fantastic scholarships available through specific schools.

 Use a Privately-Funded Scholarship from Google or Palantir

-Big, private companies aren’t all exclusively evil, despite their reputations in dinosaur-themed adventure movies and the Alien franchise.
+Big, private companies aren’t all evil, despite their reputations in dinosaur-themed adventure movies and the Alien franchise.
 There are lots of enterprise-level companies that want to help you get a technical education.
-Admittedly, they’d prefer that you take that education and go to work for them, but that’s a pretty reasonable expectation for their investment.
+Of course, they’d prefer that you take that education and go to work for them, but that’s a reasonable expectation for their investment.
 You’ll find lots of financial aid in the private sector for women computer scientists to land the best tech jobs.

-One of the largest tech companies also offers one of the best scholarships.
-The Google Women Techmakers award provides you with money for school and even offers you a deep support network.
+One of the largest tech companies offers one of the best scholarships.
+The Google Women Techmakers award provides you with money for school and offers you a deep support network.

 Google isn’t the only fairy godmother out there, though.
 Palantir offers a fantastic opportunity with their combined scholarship and retreat.
 Their amazing scholarship helps you develop as both a computer scientist and a person.